pwa-builder/pwa-ratings/README.md

 For now, this component only Works on Windows 10: where the native Microsoft Store application can be launched via a protocol handler.
 Other stores and browsers could be supported in the future.

+The host app must be installed through the Microsoft Store for the okay button's deep link to the listing's ratings & reviews section to work.

 ## Using this component

 ## Install